h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 New specifications MAY define new attributes which use the obfuscation methods for User-Password as defined in {{RFC2865}} Section 5.2, or for Tunnel-Password as defined in {{RFC2868}} Section 3.5.
 There is no need for those specifications to describe how those new attributes are transported in RADIUS/1.1.
 Since RADIUS/1.1 does not use MD5, any obfuscated attributes will by definition be transported as their underlying data type, "text" ({{RFC8044}} Section 3.4) or "string" ({{RFC8044}} Section 3.5).

 New RADIUS specifications MUST NOT define attributes which can only be transported via RADIUS over TLS.
 The RADIUS protocol has no way to signal the security requirements of individual attributes.
 Any existing implementation will handle these new attributes as "invalid attributes" ({{RFC6929}} Section 2.8), and could forward them over an insecure link.
-As RADIUS security and signalling is hop-by-hop, there is no way for a RADIUS client or server to even know if such forwarding is taking place.
+As RADIUS security and signaling is hop-by-hop, there is no way for a RADIUS client or server to even know if such forwarding is taking place.
 For these reasons and more, it is therefore inappropriate to define new attributes which are only secure if they use a secure transport layer.

 The result is that specifications do not need to mention this transport profile, or make any special provisions for dealing with it.
 This specification defines how RADIUS packet encoding, decoding, signing, and verification are performed when using RADIUS/1.1.
 So long as any future specification uses the existing encoding, etc. schemes defined for RADIUS, no additional text in future documents is necessary in order to be compatible with RADIUS/1.1.